lp-wan/archi/revised-schc-architecture.md

   as defined in {{RFC8724}} hosted on an Endpoint.
 Its operation is defined by an Instance Configuration and a Context.
 An Endpoint MAY execute several Instances.
 Each Instance operates independently, with its own Context and Instance Configuration.
-Instance mays execute dynamic Context update mechanisms and performance monitoring and reporting in complex scenarios.
+Instance may execute dynamic Context update mechanisms and performance monitoring and reporting in complex scenarios.

 #### Instance Configuration